Ancient objects that use gravity to store energy

 - Can electric car batteries use solar energy to store energy

-- Use clockwork to store energy
+- Use headphones to reduce noise and store energy